Fleet logo

 • Your IdP is configured to send the user email as the Name ID (instructions for configuring different providers are detailed below)

-• Your IdP sends the full name of the user as an attribute with any of the following names (if this value is not provided Fleet will fallback to the user email)
+• Your IdP sends the full name of the user as an attribute with any of the following names (if this value is not provided, Fleet will fall back to the user email)

 • name